Last reviewed 15 March 2021

 Some of you might be particularly worried about the prospect of returning.
 If you’ve been caring for one of your parents, for example, you might worry about leaving them on their own.
 If you have an autism spectrum disorder or a mental health condition, you might have been relieved to be out of the school or college environment in recent months.
-Or if you’re starting at a new school or college, you might have first day nerves.

 Try writing a list of five things you’ve really missed while you’ve been at home.
 This should help you to feel more confident about going back, even if you still have some concerns.
 And make sure you talk to your parents, carers and teachers about how you’re feeling so they can support you.